GeoRanker: Distance-Aware Ranking for Worldwide Image Geolocalization: Abstract

 \section{Abstract}

 Worldwide image geolocalization—the task of predicting GPS coordinates from images taken anywhere on Earth—poses a fundamental challenge due to the vast diversity in visual content across regions.
 While recent approaches adopt a two-stage pipeline of retrieving candidates and selecting the best match, they typically rely on simplistic similarity heuristics and point-wise supervision, failing to model spatial relationships among candidates.
 In this paper, we propose \textbf{GeoRanker}, a distance-aware ranking framework that leverages large vision-language models to jointly encode query–candidate interactions and predict geographic proximity.
 In addition, we introduce a \emph{multi-order distance loss} that ranks both absolute and relative distances, enabling the model to reason over structured spatial relationships.
 To support this, we curate {GeoRanking}, the first dataset explicitly designed for geographic ranking tasks with multimodal candidate information.
 GeoRanker achieves state-of-the-art results on two well-established benchmarks (IM2GPS3K and YFCC4K), significantly outperforming current best methods.
+We also release our code, checkpoint, and dataset online\footnote{\url{https://github.com/Applied-Machine-Learning-Lab/GeoRanker}} for ease of reproduction.